After some recent flooding in Sierra Leone, we sat down with Cami Goble our Word Made Flesh Sierra Leone Field Director to ask her a few questions.

 Have any of the youth experienced any damage to their homes because of the flooding?

-Every year some of our teens or tutoring children’s homes are washed away in the floods.
+Every year some of our student’s homes are washed away in the floods.
 We do have a Kroo Bay Emergency Fund that people can donate to, to help these families we are in a relationship with.

 It seems like these floods happen every year.
 What is the government of Sierra Leone doing to prevent future flooding?